Minnesota Citizen Review Panels

 New members are encouraged to view the new panel member orientation (PDF).
 This PowerPoint presentation provides detailed information about the panels and how they function.

-Panel members are responsible for giving their outside perspective on the internal workings of the child protection system.
-To accomplish this, panels:
+Panel members provide their outside perspective on the internal workings of the child protection system.
+To accomplish this, they:

-The Minnesota Department of Human Services plans to expand Citizen Review Panels, on a voluntary basis, in counties throughout the state.
-Of special interest to county child-protection workers and community leaders, DHS has prepared Guidelines (PDF) on ways to invite citizen participation and encourage community investment in the protection of children.
+The Minnesota Department of Human Services would like to expand citizen review panels, on a voluntary basis, in counties and tribes throughout the state.
+To support county and tribal child-protection workers and community leaders, DHS has prepared Guidelines (PDF) on ways to invite citizen participation and encourage community investment in the protection of children.

-Or to learn more, contact the DHS citizen review panels expert by e-mail at Dhs.Child.Safety-Permanency@state.mn.us or call 651-431-4660.
+To learn more, contact the DHS citizen review panels expert by e-mail at Dhs.Child.Safety-Permanency@state.mn.us or call 651-431-4704.